apw/cache/README.md

-When we have many cache entries of high dimension, the `dot` layout engine is simply not appropriate and we need to use the `fdp` layout engine instead.
+When we have many cache entries of high dimension, the `dot` layout engine is simply not appropriate and we need to use the `fdp` layout engine instead, foregoing most labels.

 The `-5` option causes `oracle` to emit its symbol codes in the GraphViz language appropriate for `fdp`: